The Nine Consciousness: Definition

-Daisaku Ikeda, the founding president of community-based Buddhist organisation Soka Gakkai International (SGI) said: "The term storehouse conjures the image of an actual structure into which things of substance can be placed.
-But in fact it may be more accurate to say that the life current of karmic energy itself constitutes the eighth consciousness."

 Unlike the first seven levels that cease when one dies, the eighth consciousness persists even after death.
 The karma collected by this consciousness accounts for every aspect of one's life in this lifetime and the next, including one's looks, circumstances, relationships, and health.
 One's soul is born with the previous lifetime's karma, which results in one's current circumstance in the world.

 Certain patterns in a person's life, such as being stuck in a cycle of abuse, or being angered by the same person, all boils down to one's karma.
 However, karmic energy is ever-changing and flowing; one's situation can change according to the negative or positive karma one has accumulated after a period of time.
 Karma can be accumulated in both thoughts and actions.

 The ninth and final consciousness, known as the Buddha nature (or Namu-myoho-renge-kyo), forms the foundations for one's life.
 It is the amala-consciousness, meaning the "purest", and cannot be tarnished by any of the karmic energy from the previous eight levels.
 Hence, a way of ridding oneself of negative karma is by rising above to the ninth consciousness.

 As the ninth consciousness is the core of all energy, it also serves as the source for all mental and spiritual activity.
 If one is able to attain the ninth consciousness, one's soul can coexist peacefully with all lifeforms.